tourstream/tstr-crs-adapter/README.md

 ## === Booking Manager ===

 This adapter supports also the connection to the so called _FTI360 Booking Manager_.
-Use `adapter.connect('BM')` and you unlock the full functionality of it:
+Use `adapter.connect('bm')` and you unlock the full functionality of it:

 * `adapter.addToBasket(outputData)`
 * `adapter.directCheckout(outputData)`